-The code generally will not converge if it has not done so within ten or so iterations.
-The most common reason for convergence problems is that the specified column density or thickness causes the simulation to end very near a prominent ionization front.
+Another common reason for convergence problems is that the specified column density or thickness causes the simulation to end within a prominent ionization front.
 In this case very small changes in the physical conditions result in large changes in the optical depths.
-This is a physical, not numerical, problem.
-The code will not have convergence problems if an optical depth is used as a stopping criterion instead.